What is bone marrow?

 You have the right to change your mind about being a donor at any time.
 Donating is always voluntary.
 If you decide you do not want to donate, let us know right away.
 We will need to continue the search for another donor without dangerous — even life-threatening — delays for the patient.

-How are bone marrow and peripheral blood stem cell (PBSC) donation different?
+How are bone marrow and peripheral blood stem cell (PBSC) donations different?

 Donating bone marrow is a surgical procedure done under general or regional anesthesia in a hospital.
 While a donor receives anesthesia, doctors use needles to withdraw liquid marrow from the back of the pelvic bone.